Hamsey

 Hamsey is a village and civil parish in the Lewes district of East Sussex, England.
 The parish covers a large area (1144 ha) and also consists of the villages Offham and Cooksbridge.
 The main centres of population in the parish are now Offham and Cooksbridge.
 Around the main settlements are enlarged fields, isolated old cottages and farms.
 The winding and undulating parish lanes between banks, old hedge rows, trees, flowery verges and ditches are popular with cyclists and give good views of the Downs.
 In 2011 the parish had a population of 632.

+The parish has two important tributories to the River Ouse, the Bevern Stream and the North End Stream.
+The North End stream serves as nationally significant spawning ground and nursery for the Sussex Sea Trout.